felicity-borg/Microsoft-TDSP/Docs/group-manager-tasks.md

 # Team Data Science Process group manager tasks

 This page outlines the tasks that a *group manager* is expected to complete for a dtaa science organization.
-The group manager manages the entire dtaa scinece unit in an enterprise.
+The group manager manages the entire data scinece unit in an enterprise.
 A data science unit may have several teams, each of which is working on many data science projects in distinct business verticals.
 The group manager's objective is to establish a collaborative group environment that standardizes on the Team Data Science Process (TDSP).
 For an outline of all the personnel roles and associated tasks handled by a data science team standardizing on the TDSP, see [Team Data Science Process: roles and tasks](roles-tasks.md).

 The following diagram shows the six main group manager setup tasks.
 Group managers may delegate their tasks to surrogates, but the tasks associated with the role don't change.